 Professor Dwayne Tunstall’s research explores how Africana philosophy, existential phenomenology, moral philosophy, religious ethics, and classical American philosophy can complement one another when thinking about issues of moral agency, personal identity, race, and the legacy of Western modernity.
 His research has led him to write two books: Yes, But Not Quite: Encountering Josiah Royce’s Ethico-Religious Insight (Fordham University Press, 2009 [hardcover]; 2014 [paperback]) and Doing Philosophy Personally: Thinking about Metaphysics, Theism, and Antiblack Racism (Fordham University Press, 2013).

-In addition, his research has led him to write and publish more than fifteen articles, book chapters, and book reviews on a variety of topics, including aesthetics, Africana philosophy, pragmatism, religious ethics, and social and political philosophy.
+In addition, his research has led him to publish numerous articles, book chapters, and book reviews on a variety of topics, including aesthetics, Africana philosophy, pragmatism, religious ethics, and social and political philosophy.
 These publications have appeared in several academic journals, including Contemporary Pragmatism, C. L. R. James Journal, Journal of the American Academy of Religion, Philosophy and Social Criticism, Philosophy Today, The Pluralist, and Transactions of the Charles S. Peirce Society.

 Page last modified November 5, 2014